Ask a doctor about a prescription for MEPSEVII 2 mg/ml CONCENTRATE FOR INFUSION SOLUTION

 Ultragenyx France SAS, FR

 This medicine has been authorised under "exceptional circumstances".
-This type of authorisation means that, due to the low prevalence of this disease, it has not been possible to obtain complete information about this medicine.
+This means that due to the low prevalence of this disease, it has not been possible to obtain complete information on this medicine.

-The European Medicines Agency will review any new information about this medicine that may become available annually and this leaflet will be updated as necessary.
+The European Medicines Agency will review any new information on this medicine that becomes available every year and this leaflet will be updated as necessary.

 Other sources of information